• Skip to primary navigation

 The vanity came with a marble vanity top and sinks so I was good to go there.
 I simply added two of {these high arc bathroom faucets} in the brushed nickel finish – I love the style of the cross handles:

-For lighting, I chose two of {these vanity lights} with glass globe shades placed above the mirrors (and since I always get asked about lightbulbs, I used {these clear globe lightbulbs} in both of my vanity fixtures and the pendant over our tub):
+For lighting, I chose two of {these vanity lights} with glass globe shades placed above the mirrors:

-I found {this pretty woven seagrass tray} for the middle of the vanity – it’s the perfect small size to fit in between our sinks!
-Inside the tray, I have flowers in {this cross base planter}, a decorative glass jar with Q-tips, and {marble stacking pinch pots} that have dental floss in the top and hair bands in the bottom:
+I found a small woven seagrass tray for the middle of the vanity – it’s the perfect small size to fit in between our sinks!
+Inside the tray, I have flowers in a cross base planter similar to {this one}, a decorative glass jar with Q-tips, and {marble stacking pinch pots} that have dental floss in the top and hair bands in the bottom:

 On each side of the vanity, we have {this soap & lotion sink set that comes in a cute white tray}.
 I put lotion on my hands constantly so I’m loving having it right at hand.
 I also added one of {these small toothbrush holders} to each side of the sink which takes up so much less counter space than your typical large toothbrush holder: